irobot-ros/ros2-performance/performance_test_factory/README.md

 Inside the `examples` directory you can find some C++ executables which, through command line options, allow to create different ROS2 systems.

-These executables will use the `performance_test::Node` class and the `performance_test::TemplateFactory` previously described.
+These executables will use the `performance_test::PerformanceNode` class and the `performance_test::TemplateFactory` previously described.

 ##### Create a process with both pubs/subs